 - Fresh fruit from 200 to 3,800.

 - Grains from 1,400 to 3,100.

 - Nuts (other than peanuts or groundnuts) from 9,200 to 16,100.

-Despite the variation in research findings, it is clear that non-animal food options, other than nuts, are far more water efficient than meat from cattle and sheep.
+Despite the variation in research findings, it is clear that non-animal food options are generally far more water efficient than meat from cattle and sheep.

 The distinction between non-animal products and other animal-based products in terms of water use is less significant, meaning that other factors such as impacts on climate change, biodiversity loss and the animals themselves may be more valid considerations when reviewing the various alternatives.

-Additional figures and related amendments included on 13 January 2019.
+Additional figures and related amendments included on 13 January and 24 February 2019.